Nipple Surgery and Areolae Reduction

 Infection

-While infection is rare with nipple surgery, infections can occur during and just after any surgical procedure.
+While infection is rare with nipple correction surgery, infections can occur after any surgical procedure.
 If minor infections do occur, they can slow the rate of healing.
-Following your nipple correction surgery aftercare instructions carefully will help to reduce the risk of infection.
+Following your Nipple Reduction aftercare instructions carefully, will help to reduce the risk of infection.

 Scarring

-The possibility of scarring is another risk associated with nipple surgery.
-The severity of scarring will vary from patient to patient, in many cases the scar will fade to be almost invisible, while in others it may more noticeable.
+The possibility of scarring is another risk associated with nipple correction surgery.
+Most patients find it difficult to detect their scar 3 months following their procedure.
+The scar will mostly be hidden in the natural creases of the nipple, will routinely improve over time, and be well camouflaged.
+The severity of scarring will vary from patient to patient, in many cases the scar will fade to be almost invisible, while in others it may be more noticeable.

 Swelling